A Simple Solution to the Level-Ancestor Problem: Our Method

 It is easy to see both steps 1 and 3 are $O(1)$.

 Step 2 works because of the observations in section 2.2.
-Since the dynamic arrays have the labels in strictly increasing order, we can find the largest element greater than the label $\mathtt{l}$ in $O(\log\ {n})$ time.
+Since the dynamic arrays have the labels in strictly increasing order, we can find the largest element smaller than the label $\mathtt{l}$ in $O(\log\ {n})$ time using binary search.
 Thus the overall time complexity of the query is $O(\log\ {n})$.

 It is further possible to reduce it by a constant factor to $O(\log\ {\sqrt{n}})$ time using \cite{DhruvFastBinarySearch}.